xonixx/xonixx.github.io/optimize_tests.md

 ## Source of slowness

 At CML Team we value integration/functional tests.
 So we tend to write tests with less mocks, tests that span all layers of the (Java) application (controllers, services, repositories) -- down to (and including) the DB.
-The tests run on the real database (MySQL), not on often recommended H2.
+The tests run on a real database (MySQL), not on often recommended H2.

 Overall, the idea is, the closer your tests follow _real_ (human) use-cases and _real_ application setup, the higher are the chances to catch _real_ bugs.